 - Never plug in your engine heater prior to installing to check the functionality of the heater element!
 The Heater Element must be submerged in coolant, the heat generated has nowhere to go and could result in serious burns.

 - How to safely test a heater element?
 Connect a multi-meter to the heater pins.
 A reading between 5 ohms and 100 ohms indicates that the heater is working correctly.

 - Never use petroleum-based lubricants on the O-ring.
 A petroleum-based lubricant will significantly reduce the lifespan of the O-ring.
 Use antifreeze instead.
 Do not overtighten the heater element mounting hardware.
 The O-ring will form an adequate seal when the heater is torqued to the specifications in the instructions.
 Over tightening will strip the screw threads and reduce the quality of the seal.

 - After heater use, disconnect the extension cord from the heater cord by firmly grasping each plug and pulling in opposite directions.
 Only grasp the plugs.
 Do not grasp, pull, yank, or snap the cords to disconnect power.
-The damage will result to the power cord connections which could result in permanent malfunction and even an electrical short.
+The damage will result in the power cord connections which could result in permanent malfunction and even an electrical short.